oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 **7. Snapshot controlfile for RAC Database.**

-   This is not applicable for the Source Satabase that you have provisioned in this lab, However if you have RAC Source Database then follow below steps.
+   This is not applicable for the source database that you have provisioned in this lab, However if you have RAC source database then follow below steps.

    If the source is an Oracle RAC database, and SNAPSHOT CONTROLFILE is not on a shared location, configure SNAPSHOT CONTROLFILE to point to a shared location on all Oracle RAC nodes to avoid the ORA-00245 error during backups to Oracle Object Store.